wkumari/draft-wkumari-dhc-capport/README.md

    Thanks to Wes George for supplying the IPv6 text.
 Thanks to Lorenzo and Erik for the V6 RA kick in the pants.

+Kumari, et al.          Expires October 12, 2015                [Page 9]

+Internet-Draft             DHCP Captive-Portal                April 2015

-   Thanks to Fred Baker, Ted Lemon, Ole Troan and Asbjorn Tonnesen for detailed review and comments.
+   Thanks to Fred Baker, Ted Lemon, Martin Nilsson, Ole Troan and Asbjorn Tonnesen for detailed review and comments.
 Also great thanks to Joel Jaeggli for providing feedback and text.

 9. Normative References